Fulaich- The Festival of Flowers in Kinnaur

 In the end, the villagers once again assemble near the Santhang or the temple courtyard and bring out the deity from inside the temple.
 This courtyard is a place of social, religious and recreational gatherings, where the village disputes are settled and the defaulters are punished.

 The flower gatherers bow to the deity in reverence and sing the songs of Fulaich.
-The dance begins with swaying the ark of deity midst the dancers.
+The dance begins with swaying the ark of deity amidst the dancers.
 The men and women of the village take part in the dance.
 The women come with all adornments and ornaments in reverence to the deity.
 The men get intoxicated with liquor.
-On the third day of the festival the people dance in the temple courtyard for some time before the festival concludes.
+On the third day of the festival, the people dance in the temple courtyard for some time before the festival concludes.

 According to a legend, Indra the King of gods fought a fierce battle against demons.
-On being defeated Indra hid himself behind the glowers and escaped the chase of demons.
+On being defeated Indra hid behind the flowers and escaped the chase of demons.
 Thus the people of Kinnaur have great reverence for flowers and consider them to be the protectors of all ills.
 The festival also ends the period of mourning for the families where someone had died the previous year.

 Typical bride of Kinnaur Wearing Traditional Jewelry and the garlands of Dry Fruits

 An attempt has been made by the government authorities in 1987 to bring together the vivid and diverse cultures of all the tribal areas of the State on a common platform.
 It was started in Reckong Peo and was named as Janjatiya Utsav or Tribal Festival.
 It envisaged creating mutual understanding and appreciation of tribal culture.
 The festivity was renamed in 1989 as Fulaich Utsav.
 The festival organized every year from 7th to 9th October 7 offers a rare opportunity to have a glimpse of the ancient traditions and culture of Kinnaur.